Best iPad for artists 2024

 Size might be too much for some

-The latest 12.9-inch iPad Pro is easily the best iPad for artists.
-It's the most powerful tablet Apple has ever made, offering an even better display than before, an M2 chip, Face ID support, and plenty more.
+The latest 13-inch iPad Pro is easily the best iPad for artists.
+It's the most powerful tablet Apple has ever made, offering an even better display than before, an M4 chip, Face ID support, and plenty more.

-The iPad Pro's 12.9-inch display is a great canvas size for your art, whether you're sketching, painting, or editing photos — all while still letting you be mobile.
-In our review, we noticed that the Liquid Retina XDR display in the 12.9-inch iPad Pro offers incredible color accuracy and shows off HDR images and video in all of their glory.
+The iPad Pro's 13-inch display will be a great canvas size for your art, whether you're sketching, painting, or editing photos — all while still letting you be mobile.
+Though we haven't fully reviewed it yet, it was clear from our hands-on time that the new tandem OLED display offers incredible color accuracy and shows off HDR images and video in all of their glory.
 So you're getting the richest blacks and most vibrant colors whatever you're doing on it.

 The display is also a ProMotion screen so it will run at up to 120Hz.
-That's particularly useful when working with the Apple Pencil, as it means your strokes appear on the screen near-instantly, just like if you were using a real piece of paper.
+That's particularly useful when working with the new Apple Pencil Pro, as it means your strokes appear on the screen near-instantly, just like if you were using a real piece of paper.
 It renders much more fluidly than it would on other iPads.

 The iPad Pro is also very powerful, offering exceptional performance.
-The M2 chip is the same one that is found in the M2 MacBook Air, and M2 MacBook Pro.
-It backs that up with an 8-core GPU and 8GB of RAM on the 128/256/512GB models with the RAM increasing to 16GB on the 1TB and 2TB options.
-When using drawing apps like Procreate, animation apps like Procreate Dreams, or photo editors like Pixelmator Photo, the extra power is invaluable for a smoother painting or sketching experience, or simply applying photo edits more quickly.
+In an unprecedented move from Apple, the new M4 chip has arrived on iPad via the Pro before it's even made it to Mac.
+It backs that up with up to a 10-core GPU and 8GB of RAM on the 256/512GB models, with the RAM increasing to 16GB on the 1TB and 2TB options.
+When using drawing apps like Procreate, animation apps like Procreate Dreams, or photo editors like Pixelmator Photo, the extra power will be invaluable for a smoother painting or sketching experience, or simply applying photo edits more quickly.

-For some, the 12.9-inch iPad Pro might be too big to be completely practical.
+For some, the 13-inch iPad Pro might be too big to be completely practical.
 If you're seeking an iPad as a supplement to your Mac rather than as a primary artistic tool, a smaller size might suit your needs better.
-That also applies if you need to fit it into slightly smaller bags.
-The latest 12.9-inch iPad Pro may have a smaller footprint than the previous model, but it's still understandably large.
+That also applies if you need to fit it into slightly smaller bags, though it is thinner and lighter than its predecessor.

-There's also the issue of price. iPad Pros have always been more expensive than their non-Pro alternatives, but at just over $1,000, the 2022 iPad Pro is a big ask for many wallets.
-Factor in the Apple Pencil and other accessories, and it's certainly pricey.
+There's also the issue of price. iPad Pros have always been more expensive than their non-Pro alternatives, but at $1,299 for the cheapest Wi-Fi model with no accessories, the 2024 iPad Pro is a big ask for many wallets.
+Factor in the Apple Pencil Pro and other accessories, and it's certainly pricey.
 While you get the biggest and best iPad screen around, and it has a lot of power, you're paying for that privilege.

 The best iPad Pro for portability